nikx12/clicks_js/README.md

  ### Installation Process

  First, unzip the folder and open the terminal on the extracted folder.
- Use the package manager npm to install all the required packages using the terminal by using command npm i or npm install
+ Second, use the package manager 'npm' to install all the required packages, using command npm i or npm install in the terminal.

  ### Running the code
- To run the solution:
+ Command to run the solution:
     npm run solution

- To run the test cases:
+ Command to run the test cases:
     npm run test